Get insider access

 7. Best Bluetooth Party Speaker

-Party speakers make a great addition to your next big event, with many extra features and functions to make the most of the experience.
-The JBL PartyBox 310 is one of the best party speakers we've tested with Bluetooth, and its large and striking design ensures it'll stand out from the crowd.
+Party speakers make a great addition to your next big event, and the best ones come with lots of extra features to make the most of the experience.
+The JBL PartyBox 310 is a great pick, and its large and striking design ensures it'll stand out from the crowd.
 You can customize the RGB lights beneath its grilles to set the mood at your next big party, and mic and guitar inputs give extra flexibility for musicians and karaoke lovers.
-This speaker has no trouble getting loud, so your whole space fills with a thunderous sound.
+This speaker gets loud, too, so your floor shakes with a thunderous sound.

-Any good party speaker can bring boom in the bass, and the JBL is no exception.
+Any good party speaker can bring the boom in the bass, and the JBL is no exception.
 Blast bass-heavy tunes like EDM and hip-hop, and you'll shake the dance floor.
 Voices and lead instruments remain clear in the mix, meaning you can enjoy other vocal-centric genres easily.
-Plus, the sound customization tools in the speaker's companion app let you customize its sound, so you can get the output you desire.
-You won't find voice assistant support like with the Sonos Move, and its large design isn't for everyone, but it's a great option for party lovers.
+Plus, the sound customization tools in the speaker's companion app let you customize its sound to get your desired output.
+However, its large design isn't for everyone, especially with smaller options like the JBL Boombox 3 on the market.
+You can also see our best party speakers article for more affordable and portable options in this category.

 See our review